 Once the Constrained Needs Plan was developed, a series of network alternatives were developed and tested to determine how the future transportation network would function under various scenarios reflecting different strategies for improving mobility.
-Four transportation network alternatives were developed for the Year 2035 Needs Plan, as follows: Alternative I/Bus Rapid Transit emphasis, Alternative 2/highway emphasis, Alternative 3/streetcar emphasis, and Alternative 4/hybrid needs alternative.
+Four transportation network alternatives were developed for the Year 2035 Needs Plan, as follows: Alternative 1/Bus Rapid Transit emphasis, Alternative 2/highway emphasis, Alternative 3/streetcar emphasis, and Alternative 4/hybrid needs alternative.
 Each network alternative included a mix of roadway and transit projects that were identified from local plans, public input, the MTPO advisory committees and the initial analysis of the E+C network.
 The network alternatives provided a set of realistic options for resolving congestion and providing improved mobility and accessibility in the Gainesville Urbanized Area.
 Alternative 4, the hybrid needs network, was developed based on the results of testing the first three alternatives.
 Alternative 4 blended the best of the highway, BRT, and streetcar elements from Alternatives I-3, and was intended to serve as the basis for development, evaluation and selection of the Year 2035 Needs Plan.
-The previous section provides more detail on the Network Alternatives, including the results of the four alternatives.
+The previous section provides more detail on the Network Alternatives, including the results of the testing.
+Table 55 provides a comparison of the transportation projects tested under each of the four alternatives.